 Selecting Expert Care

-When it comes to liposuction specific to treating Lipedema, an experienced physician is required to perform the procedure successfully.
-Advanced technique and precision planning are both required to remove diseased fat deposits and achieve long-term results.
-Women suffering with Lipedema should always take the time to ensure they are under the care of a physician who specializes in Lipedema treatment and is willing to work closely with their patients to create customized treatment options.
+When it comes to liposuction specific to treating women with Lipedema, an experienced physician is required to perform the procedure successfully.
+While 93% of doctors and nurses are not aware of Lipedema or the symptoms it causes, experts in this field are working diligently to advance the field and continue finding the best methods of care.
+Advanced technique and precision planning are both required to remove diseased fat deposits and achieve long-term results, and as a result, the best way to find solutions is to partner with an experienced Lipedema healthcare provider.
+Women suffering from Lipedema should always take the time to ensure they are under the care of a physician who specializes in Lipedema treatment and is willing to work closely with their patients to create customized treatment options.